relizaio/reliza-cli/README.md

 - **--sender** - flag to denote unique sender within a single namespace (optional).
 This is useful if say there are different nodes where each streams only part of application deployment data.
 In this case such nodes need to use same namespace but different senders so that their data does not stomp on each other.

 ## 5. Use Case: Request What Releases Must Be Deployed On This Instance From Reliza Hub

+*DEPRECATED:* Note, this functionality is now deprecated and [13.
+Export Instance CycloneDX Spec](#13-use-case-export-instance-cyclonedx-spec) should be used instead where possible.

 This use case is when your instance queries Reliza Hub to receive information about what release versions and specific artifacts it needs to deploy.
 This would usually be used by either simple deployment scripts or full-scale CD systems.
 A sample use is presented in our [playground project script](https://github.com/relizaio/reliza-hub-playground/blob/master/sample-instance-agent-scripts/request_instance_target.sh).